e271828e/Flight.jl/docs/notes/design/framework_design.md

 assembly side (v0.6); the build pipeline is §14 (v0.8); the stopped-sim service spellings remain open (§19).
 Concrete syntax below is near-final in shape but still illustrative in spelling.
-The sketches (`sketch.jl`, `sketch_decoder.jl`, `sketch_io.jl`) predate this section — they still show reduce-ports, identity publication, the stateless prototypes and the builder-style assembly — and will be refreshed after the §17.4 walkthroughs.
+The sketches (`sketch_decoder.jl`, `sketch_io.jl`) are refreshed to this layer and the services spellings (v0.17); the pre-v0.5 split-form sketch (`sketch.jl`), which still showed reduce-ports, identity publication, the stateless prototypes and the builder-style assembly, was retired in the same pass.

 ### 13.1 Position: a declarative trait layer — plain Julia, no macros